cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 There are **install** and **quick start** entries in the technical documentation ToC.
 These are good starting points but could be refined.
 User roles are not addressed.

 The **installation** page gives step-by-step instructions for installing from binaries, from source, and using a package manager.
 Installation as part of a Kubernetes installation is also described on the page, but there is a placeholder under the heading "Installation as part of Kubernetes installation".
+I understand that etcd installation with Kubernetes depends on how you install Kubernetes, and that in some cases it's automatic and/or documented in the Kubernetes tech doc.
+In any case, there should be a discussion of the options and links to the relevant Kubernetes docs.
 Linux installation is also "TBD", which seems like a big omission.

 Package manager installation is documented (but not recommended) for Linux and MacOS. **Other OSes** are alluded to but not documented.
 Supported platforms are documented in the [Operations guide](https://etcd.io/docs/v3.5/op-guide/supported-platform/).